-LL.M. students are invited to apply to participate in a range of clinical opportunities at Harvard Law School.
-Clinics provide students with an opportunity to learn and practice legal skills, under the supervision of experienced attorneys, through representing real clients.
+LL.M. students are invited to apply to participate in a range of clinical opportunities.
+Clinics provide students with an opportunity to learn and practice legal skills, under the supervision of experienced attorneys, by representing real clients.
 Students earn academic credit while working in a clinic and take a class that teaches the related substantive law and skills.
 Clinical work varies but typically includes one or more of the following: direct representation, research into the application or interpretation of law, the formulation of legal policy, the drafting of legislation or regulations, or legal advocacy.
 Clinics may be in-house (internal to HLS with an on-campus office) or externship placements with independent organizations outside of Harvard Law School.

 How to Apply

 Please review the instructions below before submitting the application.
 While there are many opportunities, please know that the clinics are in high demand by students, and only some of the students who apply to participate will be invited to join the individual clinics.

 If you are interested in applying to a clinic as part of the general clinical application process, you must submit an online application.

 Tools and Resources

 In this section, you’ll find many resources to help you learn about clinics.
 For example, in Helios, you can read previous clinical student evaluations by clicking on “Your Public Service and Clinical Practice” menu in the left-hand navigation and filter results by “clinic” at the top of the page to narrow the search results.
 You can also read our blog, which features students’ experiences in the clinics and listen to the ClinicTalks podcast series.